 The mission is to provide financial and emotional support for survivors of suicide loss and individuals with lived experience of suicide, while engaging in community prevention through mental health education and advocacy to support healthier futures.

-We are passionate about our goals and our mission, and this is why we minimize overhead to almost 0%.
+We are passionate about our goals and our mission, and this is why we minimize overhead to just enough to sustain our daily operations.
 While we fundraise and accept donations for a variety of uses, all of which are dedicated to our mission, we allocate the vast majority of funds raised for direct financial assistance for survivors of suicide loss, helping defray and alleviate the unexpected cost burdens associated with their loss.

 We educate, train, and equip individuals with helpful and relevant resources, to encourage awareness, understanding, and conversation about suicide.

 We cultivate a visible presence in the community through collaboration with artists and local businesses, to make our work and our passion better known.

 We distribute our branded products and awareness materials, to both further our visible presence and help fund our programming.

 We assist individuals with lived experience and their families to ease the difficulty and pain of their grieving and healing processes.

 Kate is the survivor of 9 deaths by suicide including her mom in 2003.
 She accidentally created Suck It!
 Suicide in 2012 after a one off fundraiser for another non profit resulted in extra shirts with what is now the SIS logo, and subsequent suicide of someone in her community named Jason.
 Kate is weird, passionate, and finds writing about herself extremely uncomfortable, especially in the third person.
 With the encouragement of her friends and family Katie founded Six Feet Over.
 Kate is a wife and mom, living in Livonia MI.